 For the year ended December 31, 2010, net cash flows provided by operations were \$5.3 million, as our net loss of \$1.2 million was due in significant part to non-cash expenses, including \$2.8 million of depreciation and amortization and \$1.2 million of share-based compensation expense.
 In addition, changes in operating assets and liabilities due to the timing of cash receipts and payments from our hotels resulted in net cash inflow of \$2.5 million.
-Net cash flows used in investing activities were \$201.5 million, which represents the acquisition of the thirteen hotels, net of cash acquired and debt assumed, of \$197.5 million as well as additional improvements in those hotels of \$3.6 million and \$0.4 million of funds placed into escrows for lender or manager required escrows.
-Net cash flows provided by financing activities were \$201.0 million, comprised primarily of proceeds generated from the IPO and our concurrent private placement of common shares to our Chief Executive Officer, net of underwriting fees and offering costs paid or payable to third parties of \$168.7 million and borrowings on our secured credit facility of \$37.8 million, offset by costs paid to issue debt of \$3.8 million and distributions to shareholders of \$1.7 million.
+Net cash flows used in investing activities were \$201.5 million, which represents the acquisition price for thirteen hotels of \$197.5 million as well as additional capital improvements to those hotels of \$3.6 million and \$0.4 million of funds placed into escrows for lender or manager required escrows.
+Net cash flows provided by financing activities were \$201.0 million, comprised primarily of proceeds generated from the initial public offering, net of underwriting fees and offering costs paid or payable to third parties, of \$168.7 million and borrowings on our secured credit facility of \$37.8 million, offset by costs paid to issue debt of \$3.8 million and distributions to shareholders of \$1.7 million.